-Exploring how Australians think, feel, and mobilise around issues of inclusion and diversity.
+Exploring how Australians think, feel, and engage with issues of inclusion and diversity.

 Introducing MOSAIC: Mapping Opinions and Social Attitudes on Inclusion and Conflict

-It is the first Australian survey that uses longitudinal data to map these trends over time and during a time of dramatic social, political and technological change.
+It is the first Australian survey that uses longitudinal data to map these trends over time.

 Over 2300 Australians